 This question comes down to climate and intended use again.
 If you're in a dryer, colder climate, down is number one for warmth.
 It has a much higher warmth-to-weight ratio but loses its insulating power if it gets wet.
-The Patagonia Primo Down Jacket - Women's use entirely down insulation, but is also uses a waterproof outer material which allows it to function even in a wet environment.
-Whereas the First Tracks jacket should be used with caution in wetter climates as its shell material is less water resistant than Gore-tex and leaves the down insulation vulnerable.
-The Arc'teryx Andessa uses a body-mapped combination of down and synthetic insulation in order to achieve high warmth and durability.
+The Patagonia Primo Down Jacket - Women's use entirely down insulation, but also uses a waterproof outer material which allows it to function even in a wet environment.
+Some jackets on the market use a combination of down and synthetic placing the synthetic insulation strategically where it may get wet like in the sleeves and underarms.
+We currently do not have any jackets with combined insulation in this review.
+The Arc'teryx Tiya uses solely synthetic insulation for warmth.
 If you are interested in learning more details about the benefits of down insulation, check out our down Buying Advice article.

 Most ski jackets use synthetic insulation because it is slightly more versatile and less expensive than down.
 Synthetic insulation is a bit tougher and will keep you warm if your jacket gets wet.
-It is however, heavier than down insulation, though weight is not as important of a concern for a resort-specific jacket.
+It is, however, heavier and bulkier than down insulation, though the weight is not as significant of a concern for a resort-specific model.

 It can be hard to determine the breathability of an insulated ski jacket since typically you are wearing a few layers underneath, or the jacket is lined or has an inner jacket.
 For these reasons it is more important to look at the ventilation possibility of the jacket, such as pit-zips, or if an inner jacket can be removed.
-Most of the jackets we tested in this review had some type of ventilation features, with the exception of the Spyder Radian.
+All of the jackets we tested in this review had some ventilation features.
 Jackets that allow for additional airflow during times of hard exertion will be the most comfortable during the most circumstances.

 If you wear a helmet, make sure that your hood fits over your ski helmet!
-Otherwise what's the point of having a hood on your jacket at all?
+Otherwise, what's the point of having a hood on your jacket at all?
 Being able to put up the hood when the wind kicks up keeps you far warmer than letting the cold seep in around your neck.
-We like the Primo Down's down lined hood.
+We like insulated hoods like the Primo Down's down lined hood.

-Powderskirts are a type of interior waist strap that is meant to button tightly over the waist band of your pants and prevent snow from getting up your back or down your pants in the event of a wreck in the snow.
-We are huge skeptics of powderskirts.
-We found that most, if not all, of the powderskirts we have ever used end up riding up around our ribs and do nothing to keep the snow from going up our backs or down our pants.
-The most iappealing quality we find in a powderskirt in the jackets we review is when it is removable (in the Primo Down, Andessa, Billie Coat and Radiant).
-That being said, if you really want to stop that uncomfortable cold feeling of snow trickling down into your underpants, many manufacturers make jackets whose powderskirts are compatible with the ski pants of the same brand, like the Patagonia Untracked, allowing the jacket and pants to either zip or button together to stop the problem of powderskirts riding up.
+Powder skirts are a type of interior waist strap attached to your jacket that is meant to button tightly over the waistband of your pants and prevent snow from getting up your back or down your pants in the event of a wreck in the snow.
+We are huge skeptics of powder skirt.
+We found that most, if not all, of the powder skirt we have ever used end up riding up around our ribs and do nothing to keep the snow from going up our backs or down our pants.
+The most appealing quality we find in a powder skirt in the jackets we review is when it is removable (in the Primo Down and Billie Coat).
+That being said, if you want to stop that uncomfortable cold feeling of snow trickling down into your underpants, many manufacturers make jackets whose powder skirts are compatible with the ski pants of the same brand.
+For example, the Arc'teryx Sentinel allows the jacket and pants to either zip or button together to stop the problem of powder skirts riding up.
+Some jackets powder skirts also have attachments that you can attach to any ski pants belt loops.
 Look for that function and buy both pieces together for extra snow protection.